billthefarmer/diary/src/main/assets/help.md

 You may put links in diary pages, so `[DuckDuckGo](https://duckduckgo.com)` will show a link to DuckDuckGo.
 Links will be followed if touched.
 Use the back button in the toolbar or the navigation bar to return to the diary page.
+Links to other diary pages may either be a relative reference to the entry file `[Sunday](25.txt)`, or use a date URI `[Whenever](date:17/10/2017)`.
+Use your local convention for short form numeric dates (UK: dd/mm/yyyy, US: mm/dd/yyyy).

 ## Maps
 You may put [OpenStreetMap](http://www.openstreetmap.org) maps in